diempi/docs/docs/src/experimental/ao-resolver.md

 ### From Blueprint

-From inside aos, simply type `.load-blueprint arns-resolver` to load the ArNS resolver into your aos process.
+From inside aos, simply type `.load-blueprint arns` to load the ArNS resolver into your aos process.

 ### From Source